 Ideally, you should set up your Google Analytics account and link your website before you launch.
-However, you can do this anytime when you decide to start tracking traffic.
+However, you can do this anytime once you decide to start tracking traffic.

 This is definitely not a must at the beginning.
-Remember it will take time to bring some traffic so, there won't be too much to track at the beginning.
+Remember it will take time to bring some traffic so, there won't be too much to track initially.

 Step 4 - Security check and final clean up

 Https vs Http: HTTP stands for Hypertext Transfer Protocol, and it is a protocol used for transferring data over a network.
 HTTPS is the same protocol but with an extra layer of security.
-HTTPS uses encryption and for this, you will need to acquire an SSL certificate.
+This protocol uses encryption and for this, you will need to acquire an SSL certificate.

 You can get an SSL certificate from almost any hosting provider.
 E.g. Namecheap

 Backups: Set up backups or make sure that your host has a backup system in place.
-Make sure you familiarize with the process to follow to recover your website from a backup.
-Whether that means knowing all the nitty-gritty details or know exactly how to contact you host company to request a recovery (and how much will it cost you)
+Make sure you are familiar with the process to follow to recover your website from a backup.
+Whether that means knowing all the nitty-gritty details or knowing exactly how to contact you host company to request a recovery (and how much will it cost you)

-Google audits: We have already mentioned this one before.
-Run Google audits and looks for performance issues, best practices, accessibility issues, and SEO.
+Google audits: Run Google audits and look for performance issues, best practices, accessibility issues, and SEO.

-Don't stress too much about the results, nobody is 100% complying.
+Don't get too stressed about the results, nobody is 100% complying.
 Just make sure you start getting familiar with some of the recommendations that Google has for a better website.
-There will be some recommendations that may be easy to address and others not so much.
+There will be some recommendations that may be easy to address and others not.

 404 page or Not found page: What happens when a link is broken or your reader reaches an error page?
-Here are some great examples that other companies have implemented to not make this so painful and stay in brand.
+Here are some great examples that other companies have implemented to reduce the pain and stay in brand.

 It is important to note that we are not covering some areas that are indeed very important e.g. editing your content, making sure you have the right to use different types of media, etc.